 The University of Maryland School of Pharmacy and the University of Maryland Medical Center offer a one-year post-graduate residency training experience in infectious diseases pharmacy practice.

-The purpose of this program is to impart the knowledge and skills necessary for obtaining a position as a clinical pharmacy specialist or non-tenure track faculty member in the area of antimicrobial stewardship and infectious diseases pharmacy practice.
+The goals of this program is to impart the knowledge and skills necessary for obtaining a position as a clinical pharmacy specialist or non-tenure track faculty member in the area of antimicrobial stewardship and infectious diseases pharmacy practice.
 Through the unique partnership between the University of Maryland School of Pharmacy and University of Maryland Medical Center, the resident will interface with experts in the field of infectious diseases, engage in a diverse array of advanced pharmacy practice experiences, conduct collaborative practice-based research, and mentor student and resident trainees in pharmacy and other health disciplines.

 Additionally, our program adheres to the Goals and Objectives for a Post-Graduate Year Two Program in Infectious Diseases set forth by ASHP.
 These Goals and Objectives can be found in the ASHP Residency Accreditation Regulations and Standards.